GoogleCloudPlatform/community/tutorials/managing-gcp-projects-with-terraform/index.md

 export TF_CREDS=~/.config/gcloud/terraform-admin.json
 ```

-> NOTE: The `TF_ADMIN` variable will be used for the name of the Terraform admin project and must be unique.
+> Note: The `TF_ADMIN` variable will be used for the name of the Terraform Admin Project and must be unique.

-The values for `YOUR_ORG_ID` and `YOUR_BILLING_ACCOUNT_ID` can be found using the following commands:
+You can find the values for `YOUR_ORG_ID` and `YOUR_BILLING_ACCOUNT_ID` using the following commands:

 ```sh
 gcloud beta organizations list gcloud alpha billing accounts list
 ```

-## Create the Terraform admin project
+## Create the Terraform Admin Project

-Using an admin project for your Terraform service account keeps the resources needed for managing your projects separate from the actual projects you create.
+Using an Admin Project for your Terraform service account keeps the resources needed for managing your projects separate from the actual projects you create.
+While these resources could be created with Terraform using a service account from an existing project, in this tutorial you will create a separate project and service account exclusively for Terraform.

 Create a new project and link it to your billing account: